 |A view of USS Wasp's (CV-7) radar arrays whilst in the Norfolk Naval Shipyard refitting on 7 January 1941.
 The Wasp has been re-deployed to the Atlantic.|

-US Military: Admiral Richardson, on board flagship USS New Mexico, sends a letter to Admiral Stark that includes a copy of Admiral Bloch's letter outlining concerns about the lack of long-range patrols from Pearl Harbor.
+US Military: Admiral Richardson, onboard flagship USS New Mexico, sends a letter to Admiral Stark that includes a copy of Admiral Bloch's letter outlining concerns about the lack of long-range patrols from Pearl Harbor.
 The letter's subject: "Situation Concerning the Security of the Fleet, etc." Richardson concurs with Bloch's 30 December 1940 assessment that there should be aircraft allocated to Hawaii for long-range reconnaissance patrols.
 This all will resurface during the Hart Inquiry Proceedings in 1942.

 |USS Wasp at the Norfolk Naval Shipyard, 7 January 1941.|

 Yamamoto's plan is not widely approved of within the Japanese high command.
-The conventional Japanese strategy in any event of war with the United States has been to patiently wait for the United States to advance across the Pacific, and gradually whittle away its striking power using submarines, surface vessels and airplanes.
+The conventional Japanese strategy in any event of war with the United States has been to patiently wait for the United States to advance across the Pacific, and gradually whittle away its striking power using submarines, surface vessels, and airplanes.
 This is virtually a mirror image of the US strategy proposed by the US Navy, which envisages a purely defensive war in the Pacific while the main effort focuses on Europe.
-The Yamamoto plan envisages scoring a dramatic victory in the war's opening hours and then trying to secure a peace deal to consolidate gains in Japan's real areas of interest: the Dutch East Indies, British bases at Hong Kong and Singapore, and the Philippines, among others.
+The Yamamoto plan envisages scoring a dramatic victory in the war's opening hours and then trying to secure a peace deal to consolidate gains in Japan's real areas of interest: the Dutch East Indies, British bases in Hong Kong and Singapore, and the Philippines, among others.

 There is a potential problem with Yamamoto's plan: it relies upon US willingness to make a deal quickly.
-However, this may not be possible in the event of a surprise attack which arouses US war passions.
+However, this may not be possible in the event of a surprise attack that arouses US war passions.
 Thus, a formal declaration of war and then an attack is the preferred way to go in order to leave open this avenue of resolution.

 US Government: With Executive Order 8629, President Franklin Roosevelt establishes the Office of Production Management (OPM) and the Office for Emergency Management.
 Their purposes: to "increase, accelerate and regulate" items necessary for the national defense, and to "advise and assist the President" regarding "any emergency arising out of war," respectively.
-The OPM in particular is just the start of much more extensive bureaucracies created to manage war production, with the overall federal bureaucracy nearly quadrupling.
+The OPM, in particular, is just the start of much more extensive bureaucracies created to manage war production, with the overall federal bureaucracy nearly quadrupling.
 Industrialist William S. Knudsen, labor leader Sidney Hillman, U.S. Secretary of the Navy William "Frank" Knox, and U.S. Secretary of War Henry L. Stimson lead the Council.

-|William C. Bullitt, speaking at UNC Chapel Hill on 7 January 1941.|
+|William C. Bullitt, speaking at UNC-Chapel Hill on 7 January 1941.|